The Roman Knit Rib Stitch Tutorial, by Janice Jones, updated April 3, 2026

 Row 7 and 8: *P1, k1; rep from *.

 Work Rows 1 - 8.
-Repeat rows 1 - 8 seven more times or until the length will go around the cup you want to cover.
+Repeat rows 1 - 8 seven more times or until the length goes around the can you want to cover.
 In this case, I worked 9 inches.
-Bind off leaving a long tail for seaming.
+Bind off, leaving a long tail for seaming.

 You will be seaming a bind off edge to a cast on edge which is not hard to do but if you have never done it before, I found a video that might help.